 Nuclear power industry watches warily as Japan's aging reactor is hit hard

 It's one of the oldest nuclear reactors in Japan, a boiling-water unit made by General Electric, just a couple of weeks shy of 40 years old and close to retirement age.
 On Saturday, something went very wrong.
-The explosion at Fukushima Daiichi's Unit 1 rattled an already shaken nation and renewed anxiety that the exquisite technology of nuclear power may yet be overmatched by the natural violence of the earth.
+The explosion at Fukushima Daiichi's unit 1 rattled an already shaken nation and renewed anxiety that the exquisite technology of nuclear power may yet be overmatched by the natural violence of the earth.

-There is no confirmation of a meltdown, but the situation is exceedingly tense in a nation uniquely sensitive to the dangers of radiation - no other country knows the pain of being attacked with atomic weapons.
+The situation is exceedingly tense in a nation uniquely sensitive to the dangers of radiation - no other country knows the pain of being attacked with atomic weapons.
 Japan prides itself on the nation's preparation for calamity but now finds itself tested by a technological crisis piled mercilessly upon a horrific natural disaster.

 The incident at Fukushima Daiichi has been felt across the planet's nuclear power industry.

-"Obviously, any time you have an incident at a nuclear plant that involves any kind of damage or an explosion, it's not good," said Mitch Singer, spokesman for the Nuclear Energy Institute, the industry's lobbying arm.
+"Obviously, anytime you have an incident at a nuclear plant that involves any kind of damage or an explosion, it's not good," said Mitch Singer, spokesman for the Nuclear Energy Institute, the industry's lobbying arm.
 "But in the scheme of things, is it a disaster?
 We don't think so."

 The explosion was not nuclear.
 Industry officials said it was created by the release of hydrogen gas that mixed with oxygen and exploded.

 The building around the reactor vessel is partially destroyed, but Japanese officials say the primary vessel and the reactor core within are intact.